MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-apigateway-aspnet-core/includes/implement-azure-application-gateway.md

 - Enable the AGIC in the AKS cluster.
 - Configure the existing ingresses to use the AGIC.
 - Deploy the application with the updated ingresses.
-- Clean up old ingress objects.
 - Redeploy the affected apps to the cluster.
-- Add the `websalesagg` client redirect uris in the `IdentityDb`.
+- Add the *websalesagg* client redirect URIs in the `IdentityDb`.
-- Test `websalesagg` using Swagger UI.
+- Test *websalesagg* using Swagger's UI.

 ## Create an Azure Application Gateway instance